main() Method Explained in Java

 public static int main(String[] args)

-JVM will not recognize these as the entry point.
+In such cases, the JVM will not recognize the method as the program entry point.

 Overloading the main() Method